Hazedon

 Hazedon (ハゼドン) is a Japanese adventure anime series produced by Soeisha (later renamed as Sunrise).
 Its 26 episodes were aired on October 5, 1972, to March 29, 1973, on Fuji Television.
-It is the first series to be produced by Sunrise and last for a total of 26 episodes.
+It is the first series to be produced by Sunrise before iconic Mobile Suit Gundam anime in 1979 and last for a total of 26 episodes.
 Most of the show's episodes are split into two 11-minute segments.
 The only episode to just have one 22-minute story is the final episode.

 Plot

-The plot focused on a goby fish named Hazedon, who was the offspring of a mermaid and a blowfish.
-His goal was to travel the world on an adventure with his best friend, Puyan.
+The plot focused on a goby fish named Hazedon, who set off to become the strongest fish in the world as a promise to his mother.
+He travels the world on an adventure with the blowfish Puyan and the mermaid Shiran.